Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 ### 2.2 roadmap (ordered by priority):

-- Rich status menu showing inherent statuses, ailment immunities and elemental properties
+- Add char elemental properties to the status menu
 - Press A on a Rage to show details: Elemental weaknesses/resistance, Statuses immunities/innate
 - Compress title screen graphic and/or import Snaphat compression algorythm
 - Double Meteor fix in Kefka fight